Lisie & Rehn

 • 1574.
 Rehn is recruited as a chocobo hunter after a trapper from Tailfeather witnesses how he interacts with the wild chocobos in Chocobo Forest.
 He ends up in a very brief romantic relationship with Y’sayle that ends as quickly as it began (and results in his facial scar).

 • 1575.
 Lisie becomes founder of her own troupe, Troupe IX Vitae, with a sole benefactor: an Ul'dahn entrepreneur known as Au Gratin.
-A willingness to take on far-flung contracts, getting people of import to her shows, and whispering in the right ears had her known in a few circles as a source of information and influence.
+A willingness to take on far-flung contracts, getting people of import to her performances, and whispering in the right ears had her known in a few circles as a source of information and influence.

 • 1577.
 Rehn loses a bet with his fellow hunters and has to trek from Tailfeather to Camp Dragonhead with a rare black chocobo from the coveted Ouranos line; meanwhile, stories of Lisie’s troupe’s exploits reach unexpected ears, and she receives a cordial invitation to perform at Camp Dragonhead.
 This provides a rare opportunity to set the wheels in motion for cultural outreach given the Holy See’s firm stance on outsiders in Ishgard proper.